 Chase Sapphire Reserve: Best for earning United miles on travel purchases

 Although the Chase Sapphire Reserve isn’t a United-specific credit card, United flyers might actually find it to be one of the more useful cards to have in their purse or wallet.
-The Chase Sapphire Reserve earns Chase Ultimate Rewards points that can be transferred into United miles at a 1-to-1 ratio, meaning you’ll get 1,000 United miles for every 1,000 Ultimate Rewards points.
+The Chase Sapphire Reserve earns Chase Ultimate Rewards points that can be converted to United miles at a 1-to-1 ratio, meaning you’ll get 1,000 United miles for every 1,000 Ultimate Rewards points.
 But they can also be transferred to over a dozen other airline and hotel loyalty programs, making them significantly more flexible.

 With the Chase Sapphire Reserve, you’ll earn 3 points for every dollar you spend on travel, or a total of 10 points on hotels and car rentals and 5 points on air travel when you book them through Ultimate Rewards.
 That’s significantly more than what you’ll earn on any of the United credit cards.
 And you’ll earn these multipliers not only on paid United flights, but also for purchases on any other airline, plus hotels, car rentals, taxis and much more.